Volunteers help make flowers for Sam Strahan's memorial service

 People came from all over the area.
 They stayed as long as they could and made as many flowers as they could.

-Maren Longhurst and Karen Wilson have children who attend Freeman schools.
-And they wanted to help.
+Maren Longhurst and Karen Wilson have children who attend Freeman schools, so they wanted to help.

 "It's hard to know what to do when something terrible like this happens,” said Longhurst.
 "It'll feel good to know that I had a part in helping the family."